 - Certificate III in Engineering - Mechanical Trade MEM30205

 - Certificate III in Air Conditioning and Refrigeration UEE32211

-- a course the QBCC considers as least equivalent
+- a course the QBCC considers as equivalent

 - a recognition certificate as a qualified refrigeration and air conditioning mechanic

 - a qualification or statement of attainment of required competency for the class of licence.

 There are no managerial requirements for the occupational licence.

 - Interstate Applicants – may be eligible to obtain a licence through Mutual Recognition